lumeland/blog/posts/lume-3.md

 site.use(postcss());
 ```

-When Lume builds the site, the files inside the `/assets` folder are copied
+When Lume builds your site, the files inside the `/assets` folder are copied
 as-is.
 If the folder contains CSS files, they **won't be processed by Postcss**.
 Learn more about
 [this issue on GitHub](https://github.com/lumeland/lume/issues/571).

 This behavior is confusing and many people reported this as a bug.
 And they are
-right: Lume should be clever enough to don't delegate to you the decision of
+right: Lume should be clever enough to not delegate the decision of whether a
-whether a file must be loaded or copied.
+file must be loaded or copied.

 ## The solution: `site.add()`

-In Lume 3 `site.loadAssets()`, `site.copyRemainingFiles()` and `site.copy()`
+In Lume 3, the `site.loadAssets()`, `site.copyRemainingFiles()` and
-functions were removed and now you have a new single function for everything:
+`site.copy()` functions were removed, and now there is a single function for
-`site.add()`.
+everything: `site.add()`.

-The `add()` function simply says to Lume that you want to include some files in
+The `add()` function simply tells Lume that you want to include some files in
 your site, but without specifying how this file must be treated.
 Lume will load
 the file if it needs to (for example, if it needs to be processed), or will copy
 it if no transformations are needed.